 In the past, observers watching Venus transits have reported seeing a small black shape of a teardrop, which appears to connect the blackened disk of Venus to the visual edge of the Sun.

-The black drop effect was originally believed to be caused by Venus' thick atmosphere.
-However, this theory was abandoned when the effect was also observed during the Mercury transit in 1999, because Mercury has no significant atmosphere.
+The black drop effect was initially believed to be caused by Venus' thick atmosphere.
+However, this theory was abandoned when the effect was also observed during the Mercury transit in 1999 because Mercury has no significant atmosphere.